AwayFromKeyboard/Project-2_The-Lost-Lands-of-Khanelyf/README.md

 7th: Move the provisions from the enemy base to the village at the north (between the two houses).
 8th: Kill the boss near the enemy fortress.

+## Win Condition

+To win the game the player must complete all the quests

 # Change Log
 ## V 0.1
 * Troop Movement